 A majority of the Council of Juvenile Services, including the Chairperson and any member assuming the duties and responsibilities of the Chairperson, whether permanently or on a temporary basis, shall not be fulltime employees of federal, state, or local government.

-At least one-fifth of the Council members shall be under the age of 24 at the time of appointment.
+At least one-fifth of the Council members shall be under the age of 28 at the initial time of appointment.

-At least three members shall have been or shall currently be under the jurisdiction of the juvenile justice system.
+At least three members shall have been or shall currently be under the jurisdiction of the juvenile justice system or, if not feasible and in appropriate circumstances, who is the parent or guardian of someone who has been or is currently under the jurisdiction of the juvenile justice system

 Attempts will be made to ensure that the membership of the Council will represent the racial and ethnic diversity of the State.